DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ## Chapter 6: Clue 5: The Crying Teenager

-The principles of healthy community were clear.
-To understand the sickness, I went to its epicenter: Palo Alto.
+After my travels, I eventually returned to live in a house near Palo Alto.

-In a cafe, a teenage girl cried into her phone.
-“I can’t do this anymore,” she sobbed.
-“We have everything, and we’re all so miserable.”
+I was sitting in a cafe when a friend of mine leaned in, her voice low.
+She told me about a teenage girl she’d just seen, sitting at a table with her friends, but completely withdrawn.
+"She looked totally lost.
+She couldn't stop crying, and kept saying she felt alone and overwhelmed, like nothing made sense anymore.
+I don't think she even knew how to explain it—just that everything was supposed to be perfect, but it all felt wrong."

-It wasn’t angst.
+This wasn’t just teenage angst.
 It was a distress signal from the heart of the machine.

 Later that week, a father at a park gave me the key.
 His daughter was on the swings, not playing, but staring at her phone with the intensity of a day trader watching the market crash.
 "The kids here are the most depressed I've ever seen," he said.
 "It's like they're playing a game where the stakes feel like life and death, but the game itself is meaningless."